All Episodes

 I've put the drawing up on the website.

-Tell you what everything is.
+I can tell you what everything is.

 It's the what?

-That's a witness.
+That's the witness.

-Uh, see the witness below the, uh, circle?
+See the witness below the circle?

 Yes.

-Yeah, that, that's the indication, that's, uh, the witness is the, uh, indicates that the witness is above where it's written, you
+The witness is the indicates that the witness is above where it's written, you know, in the circle.

 What does witness mean?

-You know, in order to do a broadcast treatment.
+Witness well is the thing or in order to do a broadcast treatment.

-Oh, this is for health reasons?
+Oh, this is for health reasons.

 Yeah, yeah.

-I see, so you would put a photograph or a hank of hair or something.
+So you would put a photograph or a hank of hair or something.

 All right, you then have three switches.